nazrul-99/Blood-Transfustion-System/README.md

 # Blood-Transfustion-System

-See the project report for the detail overview.
+See the project report for the detailed overview.